andytrix/SpedenSpelit/README.md

 •	**Software Requirements:** You will need the Arduino IDE installed on your computer.
 Through the IDE, you can upload all files directly to the Arduino.

-•	**Uploading Code:** Upload the program code from the SpedenSpelit_v2_6.ino file, and make sure to include the necessary .cpp and .h files.
+•	**Uploading Code:** Upload the program code from the SpedenSpelit.ino file, and make sure to include the necessary .cpp and .h files.

 # MIT License